-Despite the importance of precision enhancement, the practical advantage of the super-resolving measurement, quantified by FI per input photon, is significantly impacted by photon loss of the setup.
-To date, all experimental platforms for TF super-resolution suffer from low end-to-end efficiency.
-In our current setup, we measure an overall efficiency of approximately 0.3\%, despite achieving an internal total efficiency of $14.6\pm0.1\%$.
-This disparity primarily arises from the stringent filtering needed to suppress the co-propagating control field, which is detuned by just 9.2 GHz from the signal.
-To achieve an extinction ratio of $\sim 4\times10^{7}$, we used a calcite beam displacer, a Glan-Taylor polarizer, and three double-passed Fabry–Pérot etalons, each contributing to the overall photon loss.
-Notably, only changes in the internal efficiency alter mode crosstalk.
-In contrast to Raman memories, ladder-type quantum memories, such as fast-ladder memory~\cite{Davidson_2023_FLAME} or off-resonant cascaded absorption memory (ORCA)~\cite{Kaczmarek_2018,Thomas_2023}, exploit a higher-lying excited state and widely separated, counter-propagating signal and control fields.
-This configuration, allowing efficient suppression of control leakage without complex filtering, has demonstrated noise per signal photon as low as $10^{-5}$~\cite{Kaczmarek_2018} with end-to-end efficiencies up to 35\%~\cite{Davidson_2023_FLAME}.
-Integrating our high-fidelity mode filtering with these architectures holds the potential for realizing unconditional TF super-resolution.
+Further improvements in precision require reducing mode crosstalk (as indicated in Eq.~\ref{eq:FI_2mode_crosstalk}), which primarily arises from the storage process.
+A key limitation is the trade-off between crosstalk and storage efficiency, as higher efficiency leads to increased crosstalk (see Supplementary Section G for discussions and simulations).
+Recent advances, such as the efficiency enhancement via light-matter interference (EEVI) protocol~\cite{Burdekin_2025}, offer a route to high-efficiency storage while preserving mode selectivity.
+Cavity-enhanced Raman memories offer a similar solution~\cite{Saunders_2016}, albeit with bandwidth constraints set by cavity finesse.
+Alternatively, optimal control techniques can tailor pulse shapes to simultaneously maximise storage efficiency and suppress crosstalk~\cite{Gorshkov_2008,Guo_2019}.
+Moreover, the practical advantage of super-resolving measurements, quantified by FI per input photon, is currently limited by system photon loss.
+Similar to other TF super-resolution platforms, our system exhibits a low end-to-end efficiency of about 0.3\%, despite an internal efficiency of $(14.6\pm0.1)\%$.
+This drop is primarily due to the stringent filtering required to suppress the co-propagating control field, which is detuned by just 9.2 GHz.
+Achieving the necessary $4 \times 10^7$ extinction ratio requires a series of lossy optics.
+In contrast, ladder-type quantum memories, such as fast-ladder memory~\cite{Davidson_2023_FLAME} and off-resonant cascaded absorption memory (ORCA)~\cite{Kaczmarek_2018,Thomas_2023}, exploit a higher-lying excited state alongside widely separated, counter-propagating signal and control fields.
+This configuration enables efficient control suppression with minimal loss.
+These systems have demonstrated noise levels as low as $10^{-5}$ photons per signal photon~\cite{Kaczmarek_2018} and end-to-end efficiencies up to 35\%~\cite{Davidson_2023_FLAME}.
+Integrating our high-fidelity mode-selective measurement scheme with such architectures could enable unconditional TF super-resolution.